James-Lorah House

-The James-Lorah House, also known as the Judge Chapman House and VIA House, is an historic American home that is located in Doylestown, Bucks County, Pennsylvania.
+The James-Lorah House, also known as the Judge Chapman House and VIA House, is an historic home that is located in Doylestown, Bucks County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1972.

 History and architectural features

 Built circa 1844, this historic structure is a 2 1/2-story, stuccoed townhouse with a medium gable roof.
 It has a 1 1/2-story rear wing with a high gable roof and end chimney.
 The house features eyebrow windows and marble entrance steps.
 It was built for Henry Chapman, who served in the U.S. House of Representatives.
 It was the birthplace of Henry Chapman Mercer on June 24, 1856.

-It was added to the National Register of Historic Places in 1972.